datastax/pulsar-jms/README.md

 mvn clean install -Prun-tck -am -DskipTests -pl tck-executor
 ```

-> :warning: Globally unique subscription names are not supported so the corresponding tests are skipped.
+## Building from source

+If you want to develop and test this library you need to build the jar from sources.

+This is a standard Maven project, so use the default commands:

+       mvn clean install

 ## Configuration reference

-For a complete list of configuration options, see: https://docs.datastax.com/en/fast-pulsar-jms/docs/1.1/pulsar-jms-reference.html
+For a complete list of configuration options, please see [Fast JMS Configration Reference](https://docs.datastax.com/en/fast-pulsar-jms/docs/1.1/pulsar-jms-reference.html#_configuration_options)

 ## Implementation details